 - We can observe from the above-given equation that internal generated voltage (EA) are will be equal to the phase or terminal voltage of the generator if we deduct the voltage loss due to armature resistance and the synchronous reactance from it.

-- All these parameters and their facts are shown in an above-given diagram.
+- All these parameters and their facts are shown in the above-given diagram.

 Phasor Diagram of a Synchronous Generator at lagging and leading P.F